cliffeby/chgdetectionV001/README.md

 Several options are possible to force change detection on a reference value.
 They all rely on the Angular change detection principle that new objects are always updated.
 1. An ngrx approach with a Redux store.
 2. Use of immutable.js
-3. Use of the ES6 spread operator
+3. Use of the ES6 spread operator.
 I chose the spread operator as it seemed it is the easiest to implement, to understand, and it is native to javascript.
 The spread operator has the form data = {…data, new} where new replaces or adds values to the existing data object and creates a new object value.
 More on spread can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 In my example the: